-You can access all of them here, but I thought readers might find it useful for me to highlight the five I think are the best.
+You can access all of them here, but I thought readers might find it useful for me to highlight the twelve I think are the best.

 Here are my choices of The Twelve Best Articles I’ve Written About Education:

+English Language Learners and the Power of Personal Stories appeared in The New York Times.

+{newer snapshot}

+You can access all of them here, but I thought readers might find it useful for me to highlight the twelve I think are the best.

+Here are my choices of The Fifteen Best Articles I’ve Written About Education:

 English Language Learners and the Power of Personal Stories appeared in The New York Times.